 Child Life and Family-Centered Care Program

 Applicants who wish to pursue a program of study in Child Life must submit a completed verification form and a favorable letter of reference documenting 100 hours experience in a pediatric health care setting under the direct supervision of a Child Life Specialist.
 A background in child development is preferred.
 An interview is required for this program.

-Since most students entering the profession must complete three prerequisite courses before beginning the internship in the fall, they should contact the Office of Field Experience (617-879-2165) as soon as they have made a deposit to attend Wheelock and have spoken with their academic advisor.
-The placement process, which can take up to two months, begins ideally in March.
+Since most students entering the profession must complete at least three prerequisite courses before beginning the internship in the fall, they should contact the Office of Field Experience (617-879-1212) as soon as they have made a deposit to attend Wheelock and have spoken with their academic advisor.
+The placement process, which can take up to two months, begins in March.
 Most placements for the following fall semester are completed by early June before public schools close.
 Some graduate internships are paid; however, a paid internship is not guaranteed; neither is acceptance to an internship by a partner school site.